svylabs/soar-rewards/README.md

 Once the rewards have been claimed for a particular claim, the cycle can be repeated as many times as one wants.

 # Advantages

-1. Protocol tokens can be issued once on mainnet.
+1. Protocol tokens can be issued and staked once on mainnet.
-2. Reducing the incentive to issue new tokens, backroom dealings and fragmenting rewards.
+2. Reduces the incentive to issue new tokens, backroom dealings / fragmenting rewards.
-3. Reducing the implementation effort to distribute rewards when launching the protocol in a new L2.
+3. Reduces the implementation effort to distribute rewards when launching the protocol in a new L2 as the users can use a pull model to pull rewards permissionlessly.

 We are using SP1 prover for this prototype and the following helps with setting up the repo and testing the flow.